rddaz2013/pantera/pantera/README.md

 Pantera also monkey-patches Cantera.
 Monkey patches are modifications to existing objects that add new features or bring back useful but deprecated features.

-You do not need to import Cantera if you have already imported Pantera.

 Pantera Sub-Modules:
 * Cantera Monkey-Patches - patches existing Cantera classes (adds essential functionality ONLY!)
 * [Gases submodule](gases/README.md) - gas compositions, gas mixing, gas objects